bartosz-antosik/vscode-spellright/README.md

 ## Note on Usability

-This extension is currently limited to **64-bit Windows platform**, with the same Node.js version as the main distribution (VSCode Insiders Edition may not work).
+This extension is currently limited to **Windows platform** (both 32 and 63-bit Visual Studio Code), with the same Node.js version as the main distribution (VSCode Insiders Edition may not work).
 It is due to problems with distribution of native modules in current VSCode's distribution model.
 It could work on all platforms (including **macOS** and **Linux**) but VSCode team should include one module, used by this extension, in distribution builds.
 For details see (and up-vote maybe) discussion about VSCode's feature request [#20266](https://github.com/Microsoft/vscode/issues/20266).

 ## Screenshots